AarinDave/Base-Wars/README.md

 Please make sure you have the current requirements to ensure the source code works.

+## Controls

+You can move the character using the arrow keys.
+In addition, you can move the character using WASD.

 ## Rules

-When you play the game, you are asked to select your team.
-The four teams to choose from are Team Red, Team Yellow, Team Green, and Team Blue.
-For each team, there will be six players, but they are operated through AI.
-Players are randomly positioned across their base after the countdown.
-You, as one of the selected team's players, will move using arrow keys or WASD.
+* At the start, you have to choose your team.
+* Players are randomly positioned across their base.
+* If you touch a player, that player joins your team.
+ * If the player happens to touch you also, you join the opponent's team.
+The opponent joins your team.
+* If the opponent touches you, you join the opponent's team.
+* Nothing happens if you touch players in your team.
+* The game ends when your team has all the players.

 ## Important Notice
 This README will be updated over time.
 The source code will be changing more though.